Synopsis

 The 1970s Hong Kong Landscape

-Catalog density by release year in the 1970s.
-Highlighted year (yellow) is when My Kung Fu 12 Kicks premiered.
-122 total titles in this decade from Hong Kong.
+Catalog density by release year across the 1970s in Hong Kong, 122 titles in total.
+Highlighted year (yellow) is when My Kung Fu 12 Kicks premiered alongside 21 others.

 Reception Benchmarks